 What does the law say?

 It is illegal to have a banned knife or weapon in public.
-That means it is also not allowed to bring it into the UK, sell, hire, lend or give someone.
+Bringing it into the UK is also prohibited, selling, hiring, lending, or giving someone.
 You cannot carry any knife in public without good reason unless it has a manual folding blade less than 3 inches long.